I confess to being a puzzle addict.

 cryptic crosswords are often hard to understand.

-I once thought these were hard so I didn’t even try.
+I once thought them too hard so I didn’t even try.

 What might I have achieved if I’d aimed for the sky?